November 3, 2006

 Your mother's sister is considered your Mom also.

-Your father's brother's children are considered your brothers and sisters--
+Your father's brother's children are considered your brothers

 they are your parallel cousins and marriage/sex relations with them is

 considered incest.
-The same situation is in effect for your mother's sister's
+The same situation is in effect for your mother's

-children-- they too, are your siblings and are considered parallel cousins.
+children-- they too, are your siblings and are considered parallel

 Parallel and Cross Cousins